input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 main = putStrLn "Hello, JavaScript!"
 ```

-Then, to compile it to JavaScript, we'll need the path to the new GHC executable we just built.
-To run it, use:
+Now we can compile it using the alias we defined earlier:
 ```
 ghc-js HelloJS.hs
 ```

-You should see the following output, and that it has produced a `HelloJS` executable.
+You should see the following output, and a `HelloJS` executable.

 ```
 [1 of 2] Compiling Main             ( HelloJS.hs, HelloJS.o )
 [2 of 2] Linking HelloJS.jsexe
 ```

-If you have NodeJS installed, this executable can be run just like any other command line program, which will output `Hello, JavaScript!` to the console:
+If you have NodeJS is on your `Path`, then this executable can be run just like any other command line program:

 ```
 ./HelloJS
+Hello, JavaScript!
 ```

-Notice that a directory called `HelloJS.jsexe` was produced.
-This directory contains all the final JavaScript code in it, including a file named `all.js`, and a minimal `index.html` HTML file that wraps `all.js`.
-For now, we'll only care about `all.js` and return to `index.html later. `all.js` _is_ the payload of our `HelloJS` exectuable.
-The executable is simply a copy of `all.js`, with a call to `node` added to the top.
-So, we can equivalently run our program with:
+Notice that a directory called `HelloJS.jsexe` was created.
+This directory
+contains all the final JavaScript code, including a file named `all.js`, and a
+minimal `index.html` HTML file that wraps `all.js`.
+For now, we'll only care
+about `all.js` and return to `index.html later. `all.js` _is_ the payload of our
+`HelloJS` exectuable.
+The executable is simply a copy of `all.js`, with a call
+to `node` added to the top.
+We could have equivalently run our program with:

 ```
 node HelloJS.jsexe/all.js